I received the following letter from an animal rights activist. I reprinted it with her permission.

 Myth #2: I need to keep seeing the abuse to effectively advocate for animals.

 No. You don’t.
 You’ve already seen it.
 Why do you need to see more of it?
 To make yourself sick?
 That’s not in the best interest of you or the animals.
 Recognize animals are treated in unthinkable ways.
 Now select causes that matter most to you where you believe you can make a difference and make it.
-If you reach a point where you want to get back in touch with the pain they feel and the death they die and watch an undercover video, use what you see to fuel you to work harder and smarter for the cause.
+If you reach a point where you want to get back in touch with the pain they feel and the death they die and watch a cruelty investigation video, use what you see to fuel you to work harder and smarter for the cause.
 Focus on solutions.

 Myth #3: There is too much pain and suffering to make a difference, ergo, do nothing.